barharding/stock-analysis/README.md

 ## Summary

 ### General Advantages & Disadvantages of Refactoring Code

-- There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
+The general advantages of refactoring code are:

-- Advantages
   - Improved performance, readability or both by removing/fixing redundant or poorly written code
   - Don't have to start from scratch
   - Can be enhanced by removing hard coded values and might be made more scalable

-- Disadvantages
+The disadvantages are:
   - It can sometimes take longer to understand and change someone else code rather than just writing from scratch
   - Might introduce a bug
   - It may not be necessary if the code is stable

 ### Advantages & Disadvantages of the Refactored VBA Script
-- There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).

-The advantages of the refactored code is that it runs faster and the module is dynamic meaning it can be executed with with any number of tickers and rows without the need to manually update variables.
-The code however is more complex than the original script.
+The advantages of the refactored code in this challenge are that it executes and produces results faster.
+The tickerIndex is dynamic and therefore no manual entry is required if the dataset grows.
+One key disadvantage is that it is more complex than the original script.

 The original code is easy to understand.
-If the job needed to be completed quickly and this code will be executed infrequently and run time was not a concern it may be good enough to not spend the time and money to build a more complex piece of code.
+If the job needed to be completed quickly, and if this code will be executed infrequently, and if run time was not a concern, it may be good enough to not spend the time and money to build a more complex piece of code.